 Song #336: Rock Lobster by The B-52s.

-For all of the fun surrounding this song, the origin of how it came to be is based upon something of a personal nature for lead singer, Schneider.
-As a young boy, he and his family went to a seafood restaurant and Schneider recalls being horrified that live lobsters were being boiled alive for them to eat.
-The suffering seemed cruel to Schneider who ended up growing up and joining P.E.T.A.
-(People for the Ethical Treatment of Animals), as a result.
-So, what does this have to do with the song, “Rock Lobster”?
+For all of the fun surrounding this song, the origin of how it came to be is based upon something of a personal nature for Schneider.
+As a young boy, he and his family went to a seafood restaurant for dinner.
+Schneider recalls being horrified that live lobsters were being boiled alive for them to eat.
+The suffering seemed cruel to Schneider.
+As a result, he ended up growing up and joining P.E.T.A.
+(People for the Ethical Treatment of Animals).
+So what does this have to do with the song “Rock Lobster”?

 Thanks to KEXP for supporting all genres of music.
 The link to their website can be found here.